 Candidates may promote themselves and give members a reason to vote for them, but they cannot use disparaging or negative comments against other candidates.

-Should use #eatrightPRO in campaign posts, but cannot tag or mention (@) Academy social media properties, including Academy-owned profiles (including Affiliates, DPGs, MIGs), media spokespeople and staff ambassadors.
+Should use #eatrightPRO in campaign posts, which categorizes the post under the eatrightPRO topic that many members use, but cannot tag or mention @eatrightPRO, or any Academy-owned profiles (including Affiliates, DPGs, MIGs), media spokespeople and staff ambassadors, which will pull the Academy's profile into the campaign post.

 Candidates are under no obligation to provide interviews to organizations, but can do so at their discretion.